timvieira/blog/content/sampling-without-replacement.md

 probabillties, because $\mathbb{E}[\boldsymbol{s}^\top\! \boldsymbol{f}] =
 \mathbb{E}[\boldsymbol{s}]^\top\! \boldsymbol{f} = \boldsymbol{p}^\top\!
 \boldsymbol{f} = \mu$ where $\boldsymbol{f}$ is a vector of all $n$ values of the function $f$.
-Obviously, you don't need to evaluate $f$ in places where
+Obviously, we don't need to evaluate $f$ in places where
 $\boldsymbol{s}$ is zero so it works for our budgeted estimation task.
 Of course, unbiased estimation of all probabillties is not *necessary* for unbiased estimation of $\mu$ alone.
 However, this characterization is a good model for when we have zero knowledge of $f$.
-Additionally, this formulation might be of independent interest, since a sparse, unbiased representation of a vector might be useful in some applications (e.g., replacing dense vector with a sparse vector can lead to more efficient computation).
+Additionally, this formulation might be of independent interest, since a sparse, unbiased representation of a vector might be useful in some applications (e.g., replacing a dense vector with a sparse vector can lead to more efficient computations).

 **Priority sampling**: Priority sampling (Duffield et al., 2005;
-[Duffield et al., 2007](http://nickduffield.net/download/papers/priority.pdf)) is a remarkable simple and elegant algorithm, which is essentially optimal for our task.
+[Duffield et al., 2007](http://nickduffield.net/download/papers/priority.pdf)) is a remarkable simple algorithm, which is essentially optimal for our task if we assume no knowledge of $f$.
 Here is pseudocode for priority sampling (PS), based on the alternative formulation.

 $$
 \begin{align*}